flozzone/pygrafana/README.md

     python setup.py sdist
     pip install dist/pygrafana-LATEST.tar.gz

-After installing pygrafana, you can run the development webserver by simply calling the script
+After installing pygrafana, you can (and you'll need to) run the development webserver by simply calling the script

     pygrafana

+This will do the database initialization, otherwise starting uwsgi without initializing the database will fail.
-This will only provide the API for grafana, not the static files it needs to run the frontend.
+The development webserver will only provide the grafana API, not the static files it needs to run the frontend.
 These are provided by the nginx webserver.

 ### Start uwsgi application server

     uwsgi --module pygrafana.app --callable app --master --socket 0.0.0.0:8889

 ### Configure nginx

     server {
-        # server index.html
+        # serve index.html
         location /grafana {
             alias /var/www/grafana/public;
             index index.html;